miselico/graph_query_sampler/README.md

 Graph query Sampler provides an implementation to extract queries from a graph.
 This is used to train and evaluate approximate graph query answering (also called multi-hop reasoning) systems.

-To install, clone and run
+To install, clone the repository.

+We recommend creating a virtual environment using conda.

+`conda create --name gqs_env --python=3.10`

+from the home of this repository:

+`conda activate gqs_env`

+and run:

     pip install -e .

 To run test install the test dependencies using

+`pip install -e .[test]`

+For MacOS

-    pip install -e .[test]
+`pip install -e '.[test]'`

 and then execute the tests with